 For residents who have lived their entire lives in a rural setting, the idea of moving to the city of Calgary or a smaller urban community because of the increased need for support and lack of housing options can be stressful.
 A lack of suitable housing options, services, and health support for those who live in the country has forced many rural residents into the cities, ending their way of life and connection to rural Alberta.
-The residents of Springbank identified having more housing choices in the community while preserving the rural feel of Springbank as being important to them.
+Many residents of Springbank identified that having more housing choices in the community, while preserving rural character, was important to them.